SigmaHQ/sigma/README.md

 # Next Steps

 * Finalizing and promoting the new [pySigma](https://github.com/SigmaHQ/pySigma) codebase
-* Description of the new "Sigma Correlation Rules" (available with pySigma)
+* Development of backends for the new converter (in separate github repositories)

 # Projects or Products that use Sigma